If you like, please:

 Contact

-If you are interested in trying out Quokka or hit any problems (any problems at all), please contact me at zihengw@stanford.edu or Discord.
+If you are interested in trying out Quokka or hit any problems at all, please contact me at zihengw@stanford.edu or Discord.
 I will try my best to make Quokka work for you.